There are plenty of opportunities for competition in all disciplines through the year around Melbourne and further across Victoria.

 Canoe sprint competitions are broken up into Canadian canoe (C), or in kayaks (K), in singles, doubles or K4.
 The competition distances can be 200 metres, 500 metres, 1,000 metres, or 5,000 metres long.

 There are several state and national regattas held over the Summer months each year.
-More details can be found on the Canoeing Victoria website.
+More details can be found on the Paddle Victoria website.

 There is an active group of adventure racers within the club who compete regularly in events such as the Anaconda series, Upper Murray Challenge and Marysville to Melbourne.
 Multi sport races can also be completed by teams, so an ideal way to ‘test the waters’ if you are not quite ready to tackle one as an individual.
 (And teams are often on the lookout for paddlers!)